rmuit/PracticalAfas/README-update.md

 ### Using non-numeric keys for elements

 As we've seen, one UpdateObject can contain several elements.
-The indexes of these elements are never present in (JSON or XML) output, and they cannot be manipulated by create() or addElement() calls.
-(The reason for that is, with create() and addElement() accepting single elements as well as arrays of elements, any non-numeric key will be seen as a field name in a single element.)
+The indexes of these elements are never present in (JSON or XML) output, and array keys for the elements cannot be specified in create() or addElement() calls.
+Non-numeric keys for elements to these methods will simply not work - reason being: with create() and addElement() accepting single elements as well as arrays of elements, any non-numeric key will be seen as a field name in a single element.

-It is however possible for code to assign keys to the elements as they are added, if this is somehow useful for further accessing/manipulating these elements.
-In this case, setElement() needs to be used instead of addElements() and only one element can be set at a time.
+However, if for some reason it is considered useful to be able to assign keys to the elements as they are added... so they can be accessed/manipulated using the same keys later... this is possible.
+In this case, setElement() needs to be used instead of addElements(), and only one element can be set at a time.
 ```php
 $object = UpdateObject::create('FbSales', [], 'insert');
 $object->setElement('order123', $order_data);